-Unit 2: Construction of folding table
+Unit 2: Construction of timber project (e.g. folding picnic table, phone charging station)

-Two practical project and one theory component.
+Two practical projects and one theory exam.

 DESIGN - Year 10 Elective

 This one-semester course provides an introduction to the senior Design course which could establish a basis for further education and employment in the fields of: architecture, digital media design, fashion design, graphic design, industrial design, interior design, landscape architecture and human centred design.